-Do animal shelters get a spike in returned pets in the beginning of the year?
+The truth about why pets get returned

 "Sheltering organization and rescue groups work independently and all have their own opinions, so it takes a long time to change their behavior," she says.

-Various studies estimate that somewhere between 6-13 percent of pets eventually end up leaving their homes.
+Various studies estimate that somewhere between 6-13% of pets eventually end up leaving their homes.

 "Sometimes, no matter where a pet is obtained, it doesn't work out.
 It could be mismatched expectations or something happens in a person's life," Weiss says.
 "That's the reality."

-Note: Editor's note: This story has been updated since it was published in January 2017.